top of page

 # # #

-It was a large encampment, stretched out over a massive area, comprised of stone buildings constructed in a strange sharp and pointy architecture, sprouting from the ground like weeds.
+It was a large encampment, stretched out over a massive area, comprised of stone buildings with a strange, sharp and pointy architecture, sprouting from the ground like weeds.
 The structures looked like relics of an ancient civilization, yet displayed the precision of advanced building techniques.
 Veins of metal wiring were strewn along the ridges, pulsating with a faint orange-red light.

-Beyond the camp, a small-sized volcanic cone frothed and ejected clouds of smoke.
+Beyond the camp, a small volcanic cone frothed and ejected clouds of smoke.
 More stone structures were built right into the sides of it, cascading down the face in a zigzag pattern.
-A stream of lava rushed down from the crater at the top, and funneled through crafted channels of rock.
+A stream of lava rushed down from the crater at the top and funneled through carved rock channels.
 At the base, in the direct center of the encampment, was a boiling pool of lava.
 It bubbled and exuded streams of hot gas.
 Xander wondered if the entire camp was built on top of a magma reservoir, and if so, then whose bright idea was that?

-Spread out over the glowing lake were a series of stone bridges, among other makeshift structures, hoisted right above the magma pool, far too close for comfort.
+Spread out over the glowing lake were stone bridges, among other makeshift structures, hoisted right above the magma pool, far too close for comfort.

-More barbarian people were everywhere, all dressed in a similar way as the two barbarians who captured Xander.
+More barbarian people were everywhere, all dressed similarly to the barbarians who captured Xander.
 They were unruly and bizarre, running around the camp like banshees.
-There were others too, their bodies fully exposed to the intense binary starlight and their faces obscured beneath veils of cloth.
+There were others too, their frail bodies exposed to the intense binary starlight and their faces obscured beneath veils of cloth.
 These people carried materials around the camp as the barbarians teased and taunted them.

 Xander’s captors led him to an area on the left side of the camp, a town square of sorts, encompassed by more stone structures and dense, infrequent groups of trees.
 The ground was littered with trash and piles of burning debris, and the smell was unbearable, like a mix of sulfur and rotting flesh.

-Arnok and Ruuk shoved Xander into a cell at the end of the prison corridor.
+Arnok shoved Xander into a cell at the end of the prison corridor.
 Still disabled, he fell to the ground.
 Dust and ash plumes rose into the air, and he coughed through the thickness.
-The barbarians slammed the gate behind him, and as it shut, the cord contraption around his wrists suddenly uncoiled.
+The barbarians slammed the gate behind him, and as it shut, the cords around his wrists suddenly uncoiled.
 Without hesitating, he charged at the gate.

 “Let me out of—”